 - leave the greens for last when filling the jars, as it is super easy to pack these on top.

-Is it safe to use frozen spinach in smoothies?
+How to use frozen spinach in smoothies

 While I don’t recommend using the boxed frozen spinach since it usually has additives (and reminds me of slime), you can absolutely add fresh spinach to your smoothie prep as I mentioned above.

 With our Costco haul, we were able to prep 36 frozen smoothie packs with our $50 budget.
-So grab a friend and some cute tote bags, head to the local farmers’ market or Costco, and get prepping!
+So grab a friend and some cute tote bags, head to the local farmers’ market or Costco, then get prepping!
 Drop a comment below and let us know your fav places to buy produce, as well as your money saving green smoothie tips and tricks!

 - 1 bag power greens - $5.99 per 24 oz bag of organic

 - 1 tub fresh spinach - $3.89 per 32 oz tub of organic

 - 20 oranges - $13.99 for 24